-In accordance with our Benedictine values, The College of St. Scholastica PA Medicine Program's mission is to educate PA students within a comprehensive, interprofessional and innovative curriculum to provide high-quality care across the lifespan and meet the healthcare needs of our region.
+In accordance with our Benedictine values, The College of St. Scholastica's PA Medicine program's mission is to educate PA students within a comprehensive, interprofessional, and innovative curriculum to meet the diverse healthcare needs of our region, specifically rural and medically underserved communities.